The Architecture of Nepal: Stunning Marvels Styles

 The Backstory:

-The Kasthamandap Temple, situated in Hanuman Dhoka Durbar Square, traces its origins back to the era of the Malla dynasty.
-Its name, which translates to “wood pavilion,” reflects the fascinating fact that the entire temple was constructed from a single tree.
+The Kasthamandap Temple is situated in Hanuman Dhoka Durbar Square.
+It traces its origins back to the era of the Malla dynasty.
+Its name, which translates to “wood pavilion,” reflects a fascinating fact.
+The entire temple was constructed from a single tree.
 Originally serving as a “mandapa,” or ceremonial podium, it later underwent a transformation into a temple dedicated to Saint Gorakhnath.

 According to ancient manuscripts, Saint Gorakhnath once disguised himself as a human and joined a chariot procession of Machhindranath.
 However, he was discovered by a tantric who cursed him with a lifetime of imprisonment.
 Eventually, an agreement was reached between the two, resulting in the growth of a sal tree by Gorakhnath.
 The wood from this tree was then used by the tantric to construct the temple.